Skip to content

 So “a substantial step toward” committing an uncompleted crime, is itself a crime.
 But this law requires evidence of criminal intent, or mens rea.
 The law requires evidence of “intent to commit a crime.” in taking the “substantial step.”

 We may easily perceive a chain of events in the past.
 But we may not be able to know the future in real time.
-And since evidence of “intent” is often circumstantial, we all have a problem.
+And since evidence of “intent” is usually circumstantial, we have a problem.

 Solicitation to commit a crime

 Minnesota does not have a general Solicitation Crime statute.
-But rather, Minnesota has several inchoate crimes Solicitation statutes specific to situations.
-And these include Minnesota Statutes Sections:
+But rather, Minnesota has several inchoate crime Solicitation statutes specific to situations.
+And these include Minnesota Statutes:

 • Section 609.325, Defenses to Prostitution Charges

-• Section 609.352, Solicitation Of Children To Engage In Sexual Conduct; Communication Of Sexually Explicit Materials to Children
+• Section 609.352, Solicitation Of Children To Engage In Sexual Conduct

 • Section 609.493, Solicitation Of Mentally Impaired Persons